pgsql-io/plusql/README.md

 # plusql2

-Similar to Oracle&reg; SQL*Plus&reg;, but, works for Postgres, MySQL &amp; SQL Server also.
+Similar to Oracle&reg; SQL*Plus&reg;.
+But... it works for PostgreSQL, MySQL &amp; MS SQL Server also.